PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-05 17:36:23
+Last updated: 2024-04-05 17:36:56
-Random Quote: Ted, no!
-You never break up a girl fight!
-Never! - Barney Stinson
+Random Quote: What did the mermaid wear to her math class?
+An algae bra! - Will Livingston